 Having shivered our way through glaciers and sea ice in the last two posts, today we are moving into warmer climates of the world!
-With an average temperature of 29°C (82F), an average humidity of 79% and no more than 2 to 5 rainy days per month, this tropical marine climate is just the right place to linger and relax for a while! – Whenever you read the GVP weekly volcano updates, or VAAC ash advisories, you are very likely to see “Pagan” in the list, and you think, oh that one… But do you really know which one?
+With an average temperature of 29°C (82F), an average humidity of 79% and no more than 2 to 5 rainy days per month, this tropical marine climate is just the right place to linger and relax for a while! – Whenever you read the GVP weekly volcano updates, or VAAC ash advisories, you are very likely to see “Pagan” in the list, and you think, oh that one again… But do you really know which one?

 Pagan (pronounced ‘pah-gun, means something like “place where it smells” and it has no connection to the other pagan word!) is a small island in the Commonwealth of the Northern Mariana Islands (CNMI), 16km long by 6km at its widest in the northern part.
 Three volcanic cones constitute the “spooniform” landmass of Pagan, of which the highest, Mount Pagan, is active and produces a constant cloud of steam and ash.
 The southern Pagan volcano is dormant and connected to the northern part by a narrow, low land bridge down to 700m wide.
 Pagan is one of the most biologically and geologically diverse islands in the archipelago, and is home to many threatened endemic species.
 The Chamorro stone ruins skirting her beaches bear evidence that this island has supported the ancestors of Pagan indigenous islanders for over 3,000 years.